This post may contain affiliate links, view our disclosure policy.

 This living museum is home to indoor and outdoor gardens with plants from across America and all around the world.

-In this garden, it’s encouraged to explore, touch the plants, and dig in the dirt!
+In this garden, kids are encouraged to explore, touch the plants, and dig in the dirt!

-Additional planning tip: Some of the gardens are only open during special hours, so always double-check before your visit to get the full experience.
+Additional planning tip: Some gardens are only open during special hours, so always double-check before your visit to get the full experience.

 8. Ride to the top of the Washington Monument